 We also consider the autocorrelation function \cite{ALF_v2}

-The observable evaluated at time $t_l$ is given by $O(t_l)$ and $T_l$ is the maximal time at which measurements are taken.
-For uncorrelated measurements, the autocorrelation function drops to zero.
-The shorter the autocorrelation time, the faster the autocorrelation function should decay to zero.
-A decrease of autocorrelations by FA is clearly visible from Fig.~\ref{fig:FA}(b).
+$O(t_l)$ is the observable evaluated at time $t_l$ and $T_l$ is the maximal time at which measurements were taken.
+Shorter autocorrelation times imply a faster decay of the autocorrelation function.
+A decrease of autocorrelations by Fourier acceleration is clearly visible in Fig.~\ref{fig:FA}(b).